 |Marc Mellon is one of America's foremost representational sculptors and medalists, well known for his portrait busts, commemorative statues, and other works in bronze exploring the worlds of dance, sport, and family life.

-Schooled to pursue the sciences, Mellon left pre-medical studies for the study of history and philosophy before discovering art as a vehicle to embrace all of his interests.
-From the start he enjoyed the challenge of conveying something of the inner life of his subjects, multi-faceted portrait busts, dance and sports sculptures in balance and motion, and figures of strong and confident women that project a modern female sensuality.
+Schooled to pursue the sciences, Mellon left pre-medical studies for the study of history and philosophy, before discovering art as a vehicle to embrace all of his interests.
+From the start he enjoyed the challenge of conveying something of the inner life of his subjects, multi-faceted portrait busts, dance and sports sculptures in balance and motion, and strong figures of women that project a modern female sensuality.

 All images © Marc Richard Mellon.
 All rights reserved.